 When I heard that Paco Peralta had one: started designing patterns again, and two: released a version of his Drape Front Top with long sleeves, I immediately hopped on his Etsy Site and ordered it.
 The pattern arrived on Friday and yesterday I pulled it out and sewed it up!

-Pattern Description: From Paco’s Etsy store: Sleeveless blouse with draped front; it can be made of silk or similar fabrics, including stretch fabrics (knits).
-The pattern is simple and easy to sew. it consists of four pieces: lower front, upper draped front, back and back neckline facing.
-The armholes are finished with bias strips of self-fabric (pattern not included) or using a special purpose hemming technique for stretchy fabrics (if using knits).
+Pattern Description: (From Paco’s Etsy Store) With or without sleeves blouse with draped front; it can be made of silk or similar fabrics, includes stretch fabrics (knits).
+Te pattern is simple and easy to sew.
+It consists of five pieces: lower front, upper draped front, back, back neckline facing and sleeve.
+Sleeveless version: The armholes are finished with bias striips of self fabric (pattern not included), or using a special purpose hemming technique for stretchy fabric (if using knits).
+Blouse with sleeves: ONLY FOR KNITS.
 The pattern is drafted in three alternating sizes: Small, Medium, Large and X-Large (Bust 31,5, 34,5 37,5, and 40,5 inch.).
 A smaller or larger size can easily be obtained using the pattern master lines for grading.
-The pattern is hand copied from the original and the designer labes is provided, granting this pattern with “exclusive model” status.
+The pattern is hand copied from the original and the designer labels is provided, granting this pattern with “exclusive model” status.